 Compensation framework for the Board of Directors

-It is important that the compensation elements are used so as to achieve a strong alignment with the interests of the shareholders of Swiss Re.
-Therefore, a significant portion of the compensation arrangements for the Board of Directors consists of shares of the company, in line with best practice.
+It is important that the compensation components are structured to achieve a strong alignment with the interests of the other shareholders of Swiss Re.
+In line with best practice, a significant portion (40%) of the compensation for the Board of Directors consists of Swiss Re Ltd shares.

-Group fees for the members of the Board of Directors are delivered as 60% in cash, and a mandatory 40% in Swiss Re shares, with a four-year blocking period.
+Group fees for the members of the Board of Directors are delivered 60% in cash, and a mandatory 40% in Swiss Re Ltd shares, with a four-year blocking period.

 Roles and time commitment

-The fees for the members of the Board of Directors reflect differing levels of responsibility and time commitment.
-The individual levels of pay therefore vary considerably.
-Certain committees, such as the Audit Committee as well as the Finance and Risk Committee, meet more frequently with longer meetings and require more preparation time than other committees and hence have higher workloads.
-Chairpersons of these committees devote even more time to their task.
+The fees for the members of the Board of Directors reflect different responsibilities and committee memberships.
+The individual levels of pay therefore vary.
+Certain committees, such as the Audit Committee as well as the Finance and Risk Committee, meet more frequently with longer meetings and hence have higher workloads.
+Chairpersons of these committees have to devote even more time to their tasks.

 The Chairman of the Board of Directors devotes himself full-time to his role.
-In defining the position of Chairman as a full-time role, Swiss Re applies international best practice for highly regulated, complex financial institutions.
-The Chairman participates in developing the firm’s strategy, supervises the implementation of the agreed strategy and organises the work of the Board of Directors and its committees.
-He also has an important task, together with the Group CEO, in representing the firm to outside parties including shareholders, industry associations, the media and the general public, at all key locations where Swiss Re operates.
+In defining the position of Chairman as a full-time role, Swiss Re applies best practice for highly regulated, complex financial institutions.
+The Chairman participates in developing the firm’s strategy, supervises the implementation of the agreed strategy and organises the work of the Board of Directors and its committees so these bodies can fulfill their responsibilities and authorities.
+The Chairman also has the important task, together with the Group CEO, in representing the firm to outside parties including shareholders, industry associations, the media, political and regulatory authorities (including the Group regulator FINMA), government officials and the general public, in all key locations where Swiss Re operates.

-The degree of in-depth oversight requires from each Board member a high level of professional experience and expertise in their respective field.
-Furthermore, the demands on the Chairs of the respective committees continue to increase.
-Swiss Re is confident that the skill set of its Board of Directors is well-balanced, which in turn ensures an effective level of supervision.
+The degree of in-depth oversight requires a high level of professional experience and expertise from each Board member in their field.
+Swiss Re is confident that the skill set of its Board of Directors is well balanced, which in turn ensures an effective level of supervision.

 Valid cross-border comparisons of the roles and responsibilities of the Swiss Re Board against the boards of other international companies are clearly difficult to make, given both the differing legal environment and operating context within each country.
-Nevertheless, it is apparent that the demands on the Swiss Re Board members are particularly significant, and that these requirements continue to increase.
-In addition to their core responsibilities, Board members, similar to the Chairman, are regularly asked to meet with external stakeholders including regulators, political authorities and investors, all of which warrant additional time, dedication and commitment from the individuals concerned.
+Nevertheless, it is apparent that the demands on the Swiss Re Board members continue to be high.
+In addition to their core responsibilities, Board members, similar to the Chairman, are regularly asked to meet with external stakeholders including regulators and investors, all of which warrant additional time, dedication and commitment from the individuals concerned.